All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 Mr. Ham has written a parody piece.

-Imagine Monday Night Football being covered like Iraq.
+Imagine Monday Night Football Being Covered Like Iraq.

-Dateline Indianapolis.
+Dateline, Indianapolis.

 The Indianapolis Colts, seeking to silence critics who say they are overrated, fell short of that mark on Monday night by outscoring the Pittsburgh Steelers by a mere three-point margin in the first quarter.

-Hey, we're up three, said Dungey.
+Hey, we're up three, said Dungy.

 In my book, that's a lead.

-But critics pointed out that the Colts gained their lead only as a result of a desperation 80-yard pass by quarterback Peyton Manning to Marvin Harris, Harrison on their first play of the game.
+But critics pointed out that the Colts gained their lead only as a result of a desperation 80-yard pass by quarterback Peyton Manning to Marvin Harrison on their first play of the game.

 That score was based on subterfuge.

-It was patently unfair, said one critic, who asked to remain anonymous for fear of retaliation by league officials.
+It was patently unfair, said one critic who asked to remain anonymous for fear of retaliation by league officials.

 It amounted to abuse of opposing players to fool them like that.